MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 # Configure user access

-Microsoft Dynamics 365 Fraud Protection (DFP) allows you to grant users various levels of access to the tool based on logical or functional roles.
-Administrators can use the User access section to assign these roles.
+Microsoft Dynamics 365 Fraud Protection enables you to grant users various levels of access to the tool based on logical or functional roles.
+Administrators can use the **User access** section to assign these roles.

 ## Assign roles

 The administrator who is defined in your Azure tenant sets up the initial user and role configuration.
-For information about how to add users to Azure Active Directory, see [Create a user account in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/add-application-portal-assign-users#create-a-user-account).
+For information about how to add users to Azure Active Directory, see [Create a user account in Azure Active Directory](/azure/active-directory/manage-apps/add-application-portal-assign-users#create-a-user-account).

-### Assign roles to existing users or groups of your tenant in DFP
+### Assign roles to existing users or groups of your tenant in Fraud Protection
-1. In the left navigation, select **Settings**, and then select **User access**.
+1. In the left navigation pane, select **Settings**, and then select **User access**.
 1. Select **Assign role**.
 1. Enter the name or company email address of the person or group that you want to edit.

-    If the name is recognized as a member of your Azure tenant, it will be resolved, and the full name will be shown.
+    If the name is recognized as a member of your Azure tenant, the name will resolve, and the full name will be shown.

 1. Select the name to continue.
 1. In the **Roles** field, select one or more of the defined roles.